Volta Laboratory and Bureau: Graphophone

 One interesting exception was a horizontal seven inch turntable.
 Although made in 1886, the machine was a duplicate of one made earlier but taken to Europe by Chichester Bell.
 Tainter was granted Patent No. 385886 for it on July 10, 1888.
-The playing arm is rigid except for a pivoted vertical motion of 90 degrees to allow removal of the record or a return to starting position.
+The playing arm is rigid except for a pivoted vertical motion of 90 degrees to allow removal of the record or a return to the starting position.
 While recording or playing, the record not only rotated but moved laterally under the stylus which thus described a spiral, recording 150 grooves to the inch.

 The preserved Bell and Tainter records are of both the lateral cut and the Edison hill-and-dale (up-and-down) styles.
 Edison for many years used the "hill-and-dale" method with both cylinder and disc records, and Emile Berliner is credited with the invention of the lateral cut Gramophone record in 1887.
 The Volta associates had been experimenting with both types as early as 1881, as is shown by the following quotation from Tainter:

-The basic distinction between the Edison's first phonograph patent and the Bell and Tainter patent of 1886 was the method of recording.
+The basic distinction between Edison's first phonograph patent and the Bell and Tainter patent of 1886 was the method of recording.
 Edison's method was to indent the sound waves on a piece of tin-foil while Bell and Tainter's invention called for cutting or "engraving" the sound waves into an ozokerite wax record with a sharp recording stylus.
 At each step of their inventive process the Associates also sought out the best type of materials available in order to produce the clearest and most audible sound reproduction.

 The strength of the Bell and Tainter patent was noted in an excerpt from a letter written by Washington patent attorney S. T. Cameron, who was a member of the law firm conducting litigation for the American Graphophone Company.
-The letter dated December 8, 1914 was addressed to George C. Maynard, Curator of Mechanical Technology at the U.S. National Museum (now the National Museum of Natural History):
+The letter dated December 8, 1914, was addressed to George C. Maynard, Curator of Mechanical Technology at the U.S. National Museum (now the National Museum of Natural History):

 Among the later improvements, the Graphophone used a cutting stylus to create lateral 'zig-zag' grooves of uniform depth into the wax-coated cardboard cylinders rather than the up-and-down hill and dale grooves of Edison's then-contemporary phonograph machine designs.

 Bell and Tainter developed wax-coated cardboard cylinders for their record cylinders instead of Edison's cast iron cylinder which was covered with a removable film of tinfoil (the actual recording media) that was prone to damage during installation or removal.
 Tainter received a separate patent for a tube assembly machine to automatically produce the coiled cardboard tubes which served as the foundation for the wax cylinder records.